svalkiers/immune_response_detection/README.md

 #### Calculating the pairwise distance matrix using vectorized TCRdist

-The funciton `compute_sparse_distance_matrix` computes pairwise distances among a set of TCRs, retaining only distnaces within the specified radius 'r'.
-It retursn  a sparse distance matrix where zero-distances are encoded as -1.
+The function `compute_sparse_distance_matrix` computes pairwise distances among a set of TCRs, retaining only distnaces within the specified radius 'r'.
+It returns  a sparse distance matrix where zero-distances are encoded as -1.
 Here, *r* will determine the maximum distance that is included.
 Increasing *r* will slow down the computing time.
 Note that when *r* is very large, available memory resources may be exceeeded.

 ```python
 from clustcrdist.distance import compute_sparse_distance_matrix